-But, you can lift these limits by verifying your account.
+But you can lift PayPal’s transfer limits by verifying your account.
 When you verify your account with PayPal, you provide the platform with more information about your identity.
 This eliminates security risks.
-Once you are verified, you can send up to $60,000 per transaction.
+Once verified, you can send up to $60,000 per transaction.
 You’ll also have no limits on how much money you can send from your account overall.

 Verifying Your Account